 Boost Faded Images

 Photos fade over time, especially if they’ve been exposed to sunlight or other bright lights.
-However, you can give your image a quick boost with a filter, but your results are limited by your phone’s options.
-Manually boosting it gives you more control and is easy with an app like Pixlr or Fotor.
+However, you can give your image a quick boost with a filter.
+Your results are limited by your phone’s options, but there are some excellent apps that offer a wider selection of preset filters.
+Check out VSCO or PicMonkey for some easy-t0-use options that yield professional-looking results.
+Manually boosting, on the other hand, gives you more control.
+Thankfully, apps like Pixlr or Fotor make the process easier.

 Correct the Color

 The quality of color in old photos can vary widely and distort over time as certain inks fade.
 If you’re reasonably sure your ancestors weren’t bathed in a weird yellow light, and the trees in the background were green rather than blue, try fixing the color using your photo editor’s automatic color correction.
 If that isn’t enough, try using the Light, Saturation and Temperature, Light and Shadow tools to adjust the color.

 Water spots, tears, bends and tears can wreak havoc on your favorite pictures.
 While the damage can tell a story in and of itself, you can digitally repair the damage done to the original paper copy.
 Use retouch tools well by zooming in on the area you want to fix and choosing the appropriate brush size in your application.
 More importantly, take your time and work slowly.
 Janet Havorka offers some advice on working with editing tools in this article.